Space Launch Report: Soyuz Data Sheet

 Soyuz-2-1a first flew on a successful suborbital test flight from Plestesk in November 2004.
 Its first Baikonur launch for Starsem was planned for mid-2006.
 The upgraded design features a new digital control computer and inertial measurement unit.
 The new control systems allow Soyuz to perform in-flight roll and dog-leg maneuvers for the first time.
 Previously, R-7 launchers were rotated on the pad to the proper flight azimuth prior to launch.
 Soyuz-2-1a can also be fitted with the new 4.1 meter diameter "ST" payload fairing.

-A more powerful RD-0124 staged-combustion engine will replace RD-0110 on the Soyuz-2-1b variant, which is expected to debut in late 2006.
-RD-0124 will produce about the same thrust as RD-0110, but at 34 seconds higher specific impulse so that the engine will be able to burn longer using the same amount of propellant.
-With the new engine, Soyuz 2-1b will be able to lift up to 8.5 tonnes to low earth orbit from Baikonur and more than 9 tonnes from Kourou.
-With a Fregat upper stage, the upgraded launcher will be able to boost 3 tonnes to geosynchronous transfer orbit from Kourou, allowing it to carry as much mass as some Ariane 4 versions.
+A more powerful RD-0124 staged-combustion engine replaced RD-0110 on the Soyuz-2-1b variant, which debuted in December, 2006.
+RD-0124 produces about the same thrust as RD-0110, but at 34 seconds higher specific impulse so that the engine can burn longer using the same amount of propellant.
+With the new engine, Soyuz 2-1b can lift up to 8.5 tonnes to low earth orbit from Baikonur and more than 9 tonnes from Kourou.
+With a Fregat upper stage, the upgraded launcher can boost 3 tonnes to geosynchronous transfer orbit from Kourou, allowing it to carry as much mass as some Ariane 4 versions.

 Soyuz Progress M-48 Assembled on Transporter (TsSKB Progress)Fregat is powered by the S5.92 storable propellant engine, which burns unsymmetrical dimethyl hydrazine (UDMH) fuel and nitrogen tetroxide (N2O4) oxidizer to produce 2 tons of thrust.
 The engine is capable of up to 20 restarts during a mission.
 Fregat can provide more than 880 seconds of burn time.